dansichka/start/README.md

 ## Default compose

-For reference, the default configuration in this repository (`docker-compose.yml`) runs `mcp/memory` with the HTTP transport on port `4100` and stores data in the `claude-memory` volume.
+For reference, the default configuration in this repository (`docker-compose.yml`) runs `mcp/memory` with its default stdio transport and stores data in the `claude-memory` volume.

 ```bash
 docker-compose up -d
 ```

-Agent Zero listens on `http://localhost:50080` and talks to the memory service via HTTP.
+Agent Zero listens on `http://localhost:50080` and communicates with the memory container directly via stdio.